-- 109 The Council shall have in place, and keep under review, technical and organisational measures to keep secure information (including personal data) which it holds in paper and electronic form.
-Such arrangements shall include deciding who has access to personal data and encryption of personal data. - 110 The Council shall have in place, and keep under review, policies for the retention and safe destruction of all information (including personal data) which it holds in paper and/or electronic form.
-The Council's retention policy shall confirm the period for which information (including personal data) shall be retained or if this is not possible the criteria used to determine that period. - 111 The Summons, Agenda, papers that support the Agenda, and the minutes of a Meeting shall not disclose or otherwise undermine confidential information or personal data without legal justification. - 112 Councillors, other Members, staff, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification.
+- 111 The Council shall have in place, and keep under review, technical and organisational measures to keep secure information (including personal data) which it holds in paper and electronic form.
+Such arrangements shall include deciding who has access to personal data and encryption of personal data. - 112 The Council shall have in place, and keep under review, policies for the retention and safe destruction of all information (including personal data) which it holds in paper and/or electronic form.
+The Council's retention policy shall confirm the period for which information (including personal data) shall be retained or if this is not possible the criteria used to determine that period. - 113 The Summons, Agenda, papers that support the Agenda, and the minutes of any Meeting shall not disclose or otherwise undermine confidential information or personal data without legal justification. - 114 Members, Officers, the Council's contractors and agents shall not disclose confidential information or personal data without legal justification.